actuallyrizzn/smcp-imap-smtp/README.md

 - **IMAP Tool**: Full-featured email reading capabilities
 - **SMTP Tool**: Full-featured email sending capabilities

+**Two Usage Modes:**
+1. **Standalone**: Use directly from command line for testing and scripting
+2. **SMCP Plugins**: Wrap with UCW and install in SMCP server for AI agent use

-Both tools are designed to be wrapped by UCW, making them instantly usable as SMCP plugins for AI agents.
+Both tools are designed to be UCW-compatible, making them instantly usable as SMCP plugins when wrapped.

 ## Quick Start